 Children’s dosage

-The dosage of Diastat for children is calculated the same way as the dosage for adults.
-The drug is used as needed to treat refractory seizures, and the dose is based on age and weight in kilograms (kg).
+The dosage of Diastat for children is calculated the same way as for adults.
+The drug is used as needed to treat refractory seizures, and the dose is based on a person’s age and weight in kilograms (kg).
 See “Dosage for seizures” just above for details, including recommended children’s dosages.

 What if I miss a dose?

-Since Diastat is used only as needed to treat refractory seizures, you can’t “miss” a dose of the drug.
+Since you only use Diastat as needed to treat refractory seizures, you can’t “miss” a dose of the drug.
 Talk with your doctor if you have concerns about when to use Diastat.

 Will I need to use this drug long term?